Okami-/sass-workshop/_posts/2014-05-15-introduction.md

 ---
 <img class="shia-magic" src="{{ site.baseurl }}/assets/media/shia-magic.gif"/>

-<p>SASS stands for syntactically awesome style sheets.
-It is a preprocessor that compiles into css.
-This allows a person to use features such as variables, nesting, mixins, inheritence and other advanced coolness that isn't in css.
-Pretty much sass makes writing css fun.</p>

-<p>Compass is a sass library that extends the functionality of sass.</p>

 <h2>Variables</h2>

 <p>Variables in sass are a way to store information.
 Generally in a sass project variables will be assigned typefaces, colors, or dimensional defaults that have been set for your project.
 Sass variables allow a user to make a change from a singular point instead of finding every single selector.
 Ex.
 "Hey Bob I don't like this main font color can you change it to this light blue."</p>